-Their semi-longhaired coat is of varying lengths, they were well built to survive in the harsh North American winters.
+Their semi-longhaired coat is of varying lengths; they were well built to survive in the harsh North American winters.
 It is shorter around the head and shoulders, with a ruff around the neck and chest.
 This coat is very water resistant and quite soft to the touch.
-An amazing plumed tail of large proportions finishes off this wonderful coat.
+An amazing plumed tail of massive proportions finishes off this beautiful coat.

 Image source Tambako the Jaguar, Flickr

-According to the CFA, the Maine come in a large variety of colours and in several tabby patterns as well as solid, van, parti-colours and chinchillas.
-Some colours include:
+According to the CFA, Maine Coon comes in a large variety of colours and in several tabby patterns as well as solid, van, parti-colours and chinchillas.